microsoft/typechat.net/README.md

 TypeChat.Dialog is an early version of framework desiged for strongly typed interactions with Agents with built in interaction history and other features.

-    // Create an agent that interactively helps the user enter their health information, such as medications and conditions new Agent<HealthDataResponse>(new LanguageModel(Config.LoadOpenAI()))
+    // Create an agent that interactively helps the user enter their health information, such as medications and conditions new Agent<HealthData>(new LanguageModel(Config.LoadOpenAI()))

 # TypeChat.App
-Helper classes for:
+Contains classes used by Typechat examples.
+These classes may be generally useful for apps built on top of Typechat.
+Helper classes include:
+* Text Classification
+* Input routing to sub-apps and schemas
+* Program synthesis of programs that call Plugins
 * Console Apps
-* Text Classification
-* Intent dispatch and routing
-* Generation and validation of programs that use Plugins

 # Getting Started
 ## Building

-You will need Visual Studio 2022.
-VS Code is not tested.
+* Visual Studio 2022.
-* Load **typechat.sln** from the root directory of your .
+  * Load **typechat.sln** from the root directory.
   * Restore packages
   * Build

+* Command Line
+  * Launch a command prompt
+  * Go to the root directory of the project
+  * dotnet Typechat.sln

+## Nuget Packages

 ## Examples